Skip to main content

 central-acting agents

-Meaning ∞ Central-acting agents are pharmaceutical compounds primarily exerting therapeutic effects by interacting directly with the central nervous system, including the brain and spinal cord.
+Meaning ∞ Central-acting agents are a class of pharmaceutical compounds or substances that exert their primary therapeutic or physiological effects by directly influencing the central nervous system (CNS), which comprises the brain and spinal cord.

 peripheral treatments